rickywrq/White-Blood-Cell-Classification-and-TSNE-Visualization/README.md

 A pre-trained model checkpoint is available [here](https://github.com/rickywrq/White-Blood-Cell-Classification-and-TSNE-Visualization/releases/download/ckpt/model_wbc_resnet50_v2.pth).
 Download it and place it in the `ckpt/` directory.

 ### 5. Visualization
-Use the `wbc_resnet_tsne.ipynb` notebook to visualize the extracted features using t-SNE.
+Use the `wbc_resnet_tsne.ipynb` or `wbc_resnet_tsne_resnet34.ipynb` notebook to visualize the extracted features using t-SNE.
 The code is adapted from the [tutorial](https://learnopencv.com/t-sne-for-feature-visualization/).

+Examples of visualizations can be found in `./visualizations/`